other children may have been raiding their older brothers’

 healthy and simple lifestyle... a lifestyle based not upon fashion but rather a set of genuine convictions set forth before "green" became the buzzword du jour.

 |I often reflect on my childhood

 years and consider just how lucky I was.
-Being raised out of resourcefulness, and reading habits.
-Perhaps the greatest lesson came from the lack of artificial distractions allowing me to develop a keen sense for my surroundings and in return, a profound appreciation for the natural world, a world that I find sustenance a grounding that counters the centrifugal forces of modern-day
+Being raised in this my independence, resourcefulness, and reading habits.
+Best of all, the lack of artificial distractions allowed me to develop a keen sense for my surroundings and in return, a profound appreciation for the natural world, a world that I find sustenance in and a grounding that counters the centrifugal forces of modern-day